bsammor/ray-tracer-renderer/README.md

 Place the model and the materials in the /models directory

-To specifiy what models to load into the scene, add models="models/modelname.obj" to the make run command.
-Multiple models can be loaded by adding them with a space inbetween.
+To specifiy what models to load into the scene, add models="models/modelname.obj" to the make run command

+Multiple models can be loaded by adding them with a space inbetween

 Examples:
 * make run-bvh models="models/teapot.obj"